nexus-uw/nexus-uw.github.io/_posts/2017-01-07-how-to-use-redux-logger-with-revue.md

 ---
 layout: post
-title: 'How to use redux logger with revue'
+title: 'How to Use Redux Logger with Revue'
 date: '2017-01-07'
 author: Simon
 tags: